 5. Don’t Assume That Your Indoor Projector Will Work Outside

-Many people planning an outdoor movie night assume that the equipment they already for indoor use is going to immediately work outside.
+Many people planning an outdoor movie night assume that the equipment they already have for indoor use is going to immediately work outside.
 This isn’t always the case.
 When you watch TV indoors you benefit from a closed and dark environment.
 It’s never completely dark when watching movies outside due to ambient light sources such as houses, cars, street lights, and fire pits, or even the moon.
-You will need to buy a projector and screen set-up that can offset this type of interference.
+You will need to buy a projector and screen set up that can offset this type of interference.
 Check out my recommended gear section to make a selection that will work best for you and your budget.

 6. Have Back-Up Equipment in Case of Fault

 Contingency plans for weather are one thing, but what happens if your equipment fails?
-For larger backyard movie events I have had some back-up equipment in place, but this was for large events where I had in excess of fifty people attending.
-For larger events where you don’t want anything to go wrong, it makes sense to have a back-up plan in place just in case you need to switch out a projector or media player.
+For larger backyard movie events I have had some backup equipment in place, but this was for large events where I had in excess of fifty people attending.
+For larger events where you don’t want anything to go wrong, it makes sense to have a backup plan in place just in case you need to switch out a projector or media player.

 7. Arrange the Night on a Weekend

-The best nights are one where people don’t have to leave early, with the optimum time being at the weekends!
+The best nights are ones where people don’t have to leave early, with the optimum time being at the weekends!
 I once invited my neighbors over on a Wednesday night and the movie was constantly interrupted by guests having to leave halfway through.
 Come the end of the evening it was a bit like a ghost town… lesson learned, won’t do that one again!

 8. Create a Theme for the Party Night